 - Difficulty eating,

-- Pain whenever he/she has to open their mouth,
+- Pain whenever they have to open their mouth,

 - Depression or sadness,